If we had a penny for every time we heard a falsehood or fallacy about CBD, we could stack enough short change to reach the peak of the Eiffel Tower.

 Unfortunately, we don’t, but this should not distract from the sheer number of myths surrounding this natural compound and its use in modern society.

-To create some clarity, we thought we’d try to debunk some of these myths and help you to understand a little more about CBD and what it can do for you.
+To create some clarity, we thought we’d debunk some of these myths and help you to understand a little more about CBD and what it can do for you.
 So let’s get started:

 CBD is a Psychoactive Agent